iplayfast/kokoro-say/README.md

 # Kokoro TTS System

 A high-performance text-to-speech system built around the Kokoro TTS engine.
 This system maintains persistent TTS models to avoid reloading between invocations, significantly improving efficiency for repeated use.
+It also will interrupt a voice if it's the same voice.
+For example Jack and Jill can both talk at the same time, but Jill can only talk once at a time.

 ## Features